hellotdpaas/aws-saa-c03/readme.md

   - C. Modify the launchPermission property of the AMI.
 Share the AMI with the MSP Partner's AWS account only.
 Modify the key policy to trust a new KMS key that is owned by the MSP Partner for encryption.
   - D. Export the AMI from the source account to an Amazon S3 bucket in the MSP Partner's AWS account, Encrypt the S3 bucket with a new KMS key that is owned by the MSP Partner.
 Copy and launch the AMI in the MSP Partner's AWS account.

   B - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-explicit.html, Update grants launch permissions for the specified AMI to the specified AWS account.
 If you share an AMI that is backed by encrypted snapshots, you must allow the AWS accounts to use the KMS keys that were used to encrypt the snapshots.
-For more information

 - A solutions architect is designing the cloud architecture for a new application being deployed on AWS.
 The process should run in parallel while adding and removing application nodes as needed based on the number of jobs to be processed.
 The processor application is stateless.
 The solutions architect must ensure that the application is loosely coupled and the job items are durably stored.
   Which design should the solutions architect use?